Where the design community meets.

-Co-founder at AppSignal Joined about 5 years ago via an invitation from Max S.
+Co-founder at AppSignal Joined almost 7 years ago via an invitation from Max S.

 I think Dropbox is losing ground because storage is commoditized.
 Google Drive, Microsoft OneDrive, Amazon Clouddrive.